 It shouldn’t be surprising that some of the best sunscreen products come from Asia, since skin-care brands from Korea and Japan are so far ahead of the beauty curve, in general.
 Beyond that, sun protection has been prioritized for far longer in Asian countries than it has been in the States.
 But the sunscreen superiority from Asian skin-care brands isn't just a cultural difference, it also has to do with their products' formulation and its ingredient approval process.

 “Sunscreens are regulated as over-the-counter drugs here in the United States,” Dr. Joshua Zeichner explains.
 “Because of this, the ultraviolet light blocker used in sunscreens is limited by an approval process by the FDA.
 Outside of the United States, including in Asia, there are newer ingredients used in sunscreens that actually provide broader protection against UVA light than what we currently have available in the U.S.” For example, manufacturers from Asian and European countries have been able to include filters like Tinosorb S and M in their formulations, which protects from both UVA and UVB rays (more on that in a bit).
-Cosmetic chemist Ron Robinson tells us that, since the FDA undergoes such strict testing requirements, it could take a while for U.S. sunscreens to gain access to ingredients already green-lit by other nations.
-"We're terribly behind in terms of innovation," he says.
-"It could take years for us to catch up."
+Cosmetic chemist Ron Robinson tells us that, since the FDA undergoes such strict testing requirements, it could take a while for U.S. sunscreens to gain access to ingredients already green-lit by other nations—possibly years.

 People typically judge sunscreens based on the SPF number listed on its packaging.
 But, that number amounts to the UVB protection a product offers, not UVA rays.
 You should be worried about both.
 UVA rays, Dr. Zeichner explains, are dangerous because they “penetrate the skin and may be associated with the development of skin cancers and premature aging.”
 Some sunscreens developed in the U.S. do provide UVA protection (the ones that are labeled "broad-spectrum" on the packaging), but the ingredients available elsewhere do a more thorough job.
 You’ll often see things like "PA+++" on sunscreens produced in Asia which is equivalent of SPF but for UVA rays.
 The more "+"s, the more protection against UVA rays it provides.